HSAnet/reverse-traceroute/README.md

 Should you decide to host such a reverse traceroute server, then please let us know so that we can add your server to the list of endpoints, which are maintained inside the `ENDPOINTS` file.

-## Future work
-* Allow the client to (optionally) request a traceroute to another address

 ## Disclaimer
 Both the client and the server are subject to change, as they are still early in development.